GonzaloAllenPerez444/cse15l-lab-reports/Lab3.md

 `handleRequest(url)` is being called here again, except the `url` variable is slightly different.
 It has the same path and a valid string, but the paramter for the query is `p` instead of `s`.

-The class variable total doesn't get changed here.
+The class variable `total` doesn't get changed here.
 Here's why:

-Since we only want the user to pass in data under the "s" parameter, we make sure to monitor if they attempt to pass data under any other paramter.
+Since we only want the user to pass in data under the `s` parameter, we make sure to monitor if they attempt to pass data under any other paramter.
 While this strictly wouldn't break our parameter, it's a bad idea to as they could pass in malicious code as the query string, or our code would break later if we had different querystrings for different things.
-In this instance, the server returns the message "String Not Valid".
+In this instance, the server returns the message `String Not Valid`.

 ***